Welcome to Ripon and District Scouts

 • TWO in Ripon City itself

-• PLUS THREE District Explorer Units
+• PLUS FOUR District Explorer Units

 FIND YOUR GROUP HERE!!